alexpolt/alexpolt.github.io/src/index-off.md

   this WebGL rotating statue of a great russian revolutionary Vladimir Lenin.

+> Just as much a person and his life are insignificant against the scale of the Universe and power
+> of Time, so is the eagerness of that person to live.
+Some really serious conflict here.

 * [Procrastination](procrastination.html)

   Some thoughts on what's causing procrastination and the way out.